How to Avoid Probate in Ontario

 The Ontario Ministry of Finance has full investigative powers and can perform a full audit of anyone they choose to ensure that all of their rules have been followed and the correct amount of taxes have been remitted.
 The onus to prove that the facts are indeed what was stated is on the Estate Trustee, who will be held personally liable in the event of a mistake or misstatement.

 The Canada Revenue Agency (CRA) has also recently taken an interest in such matters with their Related Party Audit Program (RPAP).
 Through the RPAP, the CRA conducts extensive auditing of an entire group, as opposed to just one individual.
 In the case of an estate settlement, every person mentioned in the Will, or otherwise listed as a beneficiary, would be audited.
 These audits are conducted by teams of forensic auditors, not just a single auditor, and is a very intrusive and expensive process for all concerned.

 A well designed Estate Plan, in conjunction with an RTO Plan, will reduce your tax obligations throughout the rest of your life — and beyond.

 If you found the information on this page useful, please give me a quick “like” or share it with someone else who may find it helpful:

 For a no-cost preliminary consultation to determine what would be involved with reducing or eliminating your estate’s exposure to probate, the Estate Administration Tax, and other probate fees, contact me.
 I specialize in Estate Planning and Retirement Planning and offer financial planning services across Ontario.
-My office is in Kingston, Ontario, and I am happy to meet in person with anyone in the surrounding area.
+My office is in Kingston, Ontario, and I am happy to speak with anyone on the phone, or meet in person with anyone in the surrounding area.